Optimizing your site for SEO

 You can generate “link juice” by blogging.
 Don’t ignore this, this can significantly improve your SEO .
 When a site links to your page, you get more “link juice”.
 Do not buy link juice - you can be flagged by search giants if your site gets linked non-organically.
 Also, it is important to note that some pages add a “no-follow” attribute to links, which tells search engines to ignore a link.
 Funnily enough, medium does this!

-Potentially, you can find websites relating to your content, and ask them to link to your content.
+Potentially, you can find websites relating to your content, and ask them to link to your website content.
 If you sell shoes, you could potentially send samples of your shoes to a reviewer, who would link your site.

 How long does it take for my site to be recommended?